Azure/react-appinsights/README.md

 ```
 See [How to get instrumentation key for Applicaton Insights](https://azure.microsoft.com/en-us/documentation/articles/app-insights-nodejs/) for more details.

-2. To track router changes
+#### Track router changes
 a.
-Using history:
+Using react-router history object:

 ```javascript
     import {ReactAI} from 'react-ai';
     import {Router, browserHistory} from 'react-router';

     ReactAI.init({instrumentationKey:'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx'}, browserHistory);
 ```
 Or

-    b.Using Router.onUpdate:
+b.
+Using Router.onUpdate:

 ```javascript
     import {ReactAI} from 'react-ai';
     ReactAI.init({instrumentationKey:'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx'});